-Zendesk supports single sign-on (SSO) logins through SAML 2.0 if you're on the Professional or Enterprise plans.
+Zendesk supports single sign-on (SSO) logins through SAML 2.0.
 A SAML 2.0 identity provider (IDP) can take many forms, one of which is a self-hosted Active Directory Federation Services (ADFS) server.
 ADFS is a service provided by Microsoft as a standard role for Windows Server that provides a web login using existing Active Directory credentials.

 To use ADFS to log in to your Zendesk instance, you need the following components: